chhuang-one/sqxclib/doc/SqStorage.md

 ## insert

 sq_storage_insert() is used to insert a new record in a table and return inserted row id.
+If the primary key is auto-incremented, its value can be set to 0.

 use C functions